 They were sworn to secrecy and they were pondering what this resurrection was going to be.
 You see, Jews at the time, believed in the resurrection of righteous people, that they would physically rise again from the dead.
 It was the general belief, not everybody, but it was the general belief of religious Jews at the time.
 They believed that would all happen at the very end of the age - long, long, long time in the future.
 What Jesus was saying was, he was going to die and rise again 3 days later.
 It was going to be an immediate event.
 A future event was going to be brought back into the present.
 That puzzled them.
 They were struggling to understand everything that was going on.

 Two out of the three people who experience Jesus' Transfiguration actually wrote about it; John and Peter.
 In very different ways, they reflected on the experience that they'd had here and indeed elsewhere.
-John's reflection comes in John chapter 1, the passage we've studied already, but in John 1 verse 14 he says,
+John's reflection comes in John 1, the passage we've studied already, but in John 1: 14 he says,

 ‘The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the one and only Son who came from the Father, full of grace and truth.’John 1:14, NIV

 When he says we've seen his glory he means it in a very literal sense.
 He, with his own eyes, saw the full glory of Jesus in his deity on the Mount of Transfiguration.
-Peter, likewise, in 2 Peter 1, verses 16 to 18, speaks very specifically about the Transfiguration.
+Peter, likewise, in 2 Peter 1: 16 - 18, speaks very specifically about the Transfiguration.
 He writes many years later, but he remembers the event we just looked at very vividly.
 This is his interpretation.

 ‘For we did not follow cleverly devised stories when we told you about the coming of our Lord Jesus Christ in power, but we were eyewitnesses of his majesty.’2 Peter 1:16, NIV